Term Schedule

 |

-Sansifanyi offers experienced dancers the opportunity to study West African dance forms as well as studying cultural history and context from which and in which they are performed at a professional level.
+Sansifanyi is an ensemble that combines academic study and performance for beginner, intermediate, and advanced students of African drumming and dance.
 This course requires a high degree of student commitment.
-Dancers who enroll in Sansifanyi will learn choreographic techniques for West African dance and gain experience dancing as soloists.
-They will also focus on rhythmic timing, and on advanced skills such as how to combine movement with drumming.
-In addition to the time students spend in class, dancers in the ensemble are expected to spend several hours per week researching, reading, writing, viewing videos, text and article analysis, practicing, and choreographing various rhythms, songs, movements, and sequences.
+Dancers who enroll in Sansifanyi will learn choreographic techniques for West African dance and gain experience dancing as soloists, including developing their own solo material.
+They will also focus on rhythmic timing, and on developing advanced skills such as how to combine movement with drumming.
+In addition to the time students spend in class, dancers will have weekly assignments.
 Dancers must also be available for performances both on and off campus throughout the semester.
-Clusters: Improvisation and the Creative Process, Movement and Culture, Dance and Performance.
-Prerequisite: Audition on first day of class or for dancers, one of the following: DANC 181/182, DANC 283, DANC 253, DANC 285: For drummers one of the following: MUSC 168A, MUSC 168B, MUSC 146

 |